sapphirepp/sapphirepp/doc/pages/examples/scattering-only.md

 @snippet{lineno} examples/scattering-only/config.h Includes

 To avoid confusion of variable and class names, we collect everything related to
-@sapphire in the @ref Sapphire namespace:
+@sapphire in the @ref sapphirepp namespace:

-@snippet{lineno} examples/scattering-only/config.h Namespace Sapphire
+@snippet{lineno} examples/scattering-only/config.h Namespace sapphirepp

 Often we parametrize the physical setup with some runtime parameter.
 Since it is set up dependent what these parameters are, they have to be specified by the user.
-The @ref Sapphire::PhysicalParameters "PhysicalParameters" class allows for this.
+The @ref sapphirepp::PhysicalParameters "PhysicalParameters" class allows for this.
 It uses the @dealii @dealref{ParameterHandler} to read parameters from a parameter file.

-The @ref Sapphire::PhysicalParameters "PhysicalParameters" class consists of **public** variables for the user defined runtime parameter, a default constructor and two functions to **declare** and **parse** the parameter from the parameter file.
+The @ref sapphirepp::PhysicalParameters "PhysicalParameters" class consists of **public** variables for the user defined runtime parameter, a default constructor and two functions to **declare** and **parse** the parameter from the parameter file.
 In this example, we have two parameters that we want to